Find Affordable College Courses

 $5,430 Average Tuition & Fees

-Our analysis found Fort Hays State University to be the best value school for political science and government students who want to pursue a degree in Kansas.
-Located in the town of Hays, FHSU is a public school with a large student population.
+Our 2023 rankings named Fort Hays State University the best value school in Kansas for political science and government students.
+Located in the remote town of Hays, FHSU is a public college with a large student population.

 In-state tuition fees for undergraduate students at FHSU are $5,430 per year.
 Political Science majors at FHSU take out an average of $31,000 in student loans while working on their egree.